 Using the above syntax in this data would result to;

-I hope this article brought some light on how to work with CASE -WHEN function.
+I hope this article shed light on how to work with CASE -WHEN function.

-To receive more of these Tableau tips and tricks, kindly subscribe to our emailing list below.
+To receive more of these Tableau tips and tricks, kindly subscribe to our mailing list below.